Managing Training Categories

 4. Delete the category

-Select Change Permissions to add or modify permissions for the category.
+Select Edit Permissions for category to add or modify permissions for the category.
 Admins and Training Managers have access to all categories with no specific permissions required.

 Give the permissions you want to Content Managers or All Employees by clicking on the relevant checkbox.